lukeify/notes/PiHole on UnifiOS 3.md

     Run `ping -c4 1.1.1.1` to confirm connections to the outside world are working.

-9. This network configuration script needs to be run on boot—this can be accomplished with the UDM boot script from `unifios-utilities`, that will execute any script placed into `/data/on_boot.d`.
+9. This network configuration script needs to be run on boot—this can be accomplished with the [UDM boot script][8] from `unifios-utilities`, that will execute any script placed into `/data/on_boot.d`.

     ```shell
     curl -fsL "https://raw.githubusercontent.com/unifi-utilities/unifios-utilities/HEAD/on-boot-script/remote_install.sh" | /bin/sh
     ```

 ### Part 4.
-Check your container is working
+Check your container is working and final steps

 1. Let's run through some checks:

-    * Typing `machinectl status pihole` should show us a running container.
+    - Typing `machinectl status pihole` should show us the details of our running container.
-    * We can enter into a shell in this container via `machinectl shell pihole` (typing `exit` from within this shell will place us back in UniFi OS).
+    - We can enter into a shell in this container via `machinectl shell pihole` (typing `exit` from within this shell will place us back in UniFi OS).
-    * Typing `machinectl login pihole` will present us a login prompt like a Normal linux system.
+    - Typing `machinectl login pihole` will present us a login prompt as expected from a linux system.

 2. To start our container on system boot, run `machinectl enable pihole`.

 ### Part 5.
 Firmware persistence

 1. When the firmware on your UDM is updated, `/data` and `/etc/systemd` will be preserved.
 These contain our container storage and boot scripts, respectively.
-But! `/var` and `/usr` will be deleted.
+But—`/var` and `/usr` will be deleted!
    This is where we symlink our container to (via `machinectl`).
-   Any additional debian packages that are installed on the host OS (like `systemd-container`) will also be deleted.
+   Furthermore, any additional debian packages that are installed on the host OS (like `systemd-container`) will also be deleted.
-   To mitigate this, we can run a boot script to reinstall our packages and re-symlink our container so `machinectl` can control it, which is again provided by `unifios-utilities`:
+   To mitigate this, we can run a script on boot to reinstall our packages and re-symlink our container so `machinectl` can control it, which is again provided by `unifios-utilities`:

     ```shell
     cd /data/on_boot.d